 - One research paper previously submitted for either COM 338 Mass Media Survey or COM 442 Communication Law.

-- One news story of at least 500 words written in appropriate journalistic style.
-The story should:
+- One news story of at least 500 words written in appropriate journalistic style that should:

 - o have an effective lead

 - o have short, concise sentences

-- o have strong verbs
+- have strong verbs

 - have active voice

 - o have sufficient interviews and research

 - o have proper attribution

-- have clarity
+- o have clarity

 - o have accuracy in quotations and information

 - o deliver what it promised in the lead

 - o observe Associated Press style

 - One public speech, prepared and delivered by the student.
-Students who took public speaking at another institution must record another speech.
+Students who took public speaking at another institution must record another speech in the Speaking & Presentation Lab (Aven 106).
 This includes:

-- one digital video copy of the speech and presentation slides (digital only)
+- one video copy of the speech and presentation slides (digital only)

 - one copy of the speech outline

-- presentation slides used in delivery (six slides per printed page)

-- Evidence from internship
+- presentation slides used in delivery (six slides per printed page) - Evidence from internship

-Students will also include the following items based on concentration:
+Students will also include the following items based on their concentration: